-The tile drain is graded for gravity flow toward a series of pump chambers (manholes) where the leachate is collected: on the east to Manhole 7 (MH-7) and Pump Chamber 1 (PC-1) and on the west to MH-8 and PC-2.
-Each pump chamber has a 1,500 gallon leachate storage capacity.
+The tile drain is graded for gravity flow toward a series of pump chambers (manholes) where the leachate is collected: on the east to Manhole 7 (MH-7) adjacent to Pump Chamber 1 (PC-1) and on the west to MH-8 adjacent to PC-2.
+Manholes MH-7 and MH-8 have a leachate storage capacity of approximately 2,200 gallons.
 The leachate is pumped from the manholes through a 4-inch diameter furan-coated steel forcemain to an underground holding tank.
-PC-3 South, located on the west side of the Canal where leachate is held prior to being pumped on demand (through a 4-inch diameter furan-coated steel forcemain) to the treatment facility.
-PC-3 also accepts water from the 102nd Street Landfill.
-PC-3 is vented to atmosphere through a carbon Vent Sorb drum to remove VOC emissions.
+PC-3 South is located on the west side of the Canal where leachate is held prior to being pumped on demand (through a 4-inch diameter furan-coated steel forcemain) to the treatment facility.
+PC-3 also accepts water pumped via forcemain from the 102nd Street Landfill.
+PC-3 is vented to atmosphere through a carbon Vent Sorb drum to remove volatile organic compound (VOC) emissions.